How healthy are your finances?

 Begin with an audit.
 In the simplest terms, it’s a measure of whether you have enough money to meet your needs today and to allow yourself to plan for the future.

-Services such as the Money Advice Service have free, easy-to-use tools that give you a good idea about how things are going.
+Services such as the Money Helper have free, easy-to-use tools that give you a good idea about how things are going.
 You can set yourself a new overall budget, or zero in on expenses related to a specific part of your life: family, mortgages, debt, pensions and more.

 You should also take a note of all your outgoings, without cheating or downplaying the amount you spend on things, and work out where your money goes.
 Some people find it helpful to log everything they spend over, for example, a month to build an accurate picture.
 One option would be to use a simple Microsoft Excel or Google Sheets template that sets out your monthly totals.